Distributed-Compute-Labs/dcp-client/README.md

 If the first argument object is an instance of URL, the URL will be treated as the location of the scheduler, the second parameter will be treated as the value of `autoUpdate`, and the third parameter will be treated as the value of `bundle.location`.

 #### Local Defaults
-In addition to application-specified options, users of NodeJS applications may add a local configuration file to override any baked-in defaults.
+In addition to application-specified options, users of Node.js applications may add a local configuration file to override any baked-in defaults.
 This file is located in `~/.dcp/dcp-client/dcp-config.js`, and should contain a JavaScript object literal in the UTF-8 character set.

 ### Abbreviated Examples
 ```javascript